 Since I have done my fair share of judging others in my life, I was a little concerned when I arrived at Costco about what others would think.
 Would their judgments pierce my heart and create an uneasiness to do what was best for me?
 I have been on both ends of the spectrum.
-I know judging is problematic and it hurts not only those that judge but those that are judged.
+Judging others is problematic, and it hurts not only those that judge but those that are judged.

-I had arrived early to get that front row spot so I would not have to walk far.
-I only had to get through the door and to the electric carts.
-I pondered should I follow the doctor’s orders or should I push it for fear of what others would think?
+My arrival was early to assure the front row spot so I would not have to walk far.
+The electric carts were just beyond the entrance.
+I pondered should I follow the doctor’s orders or push it for fear of what others would think?

-I had the appearance of a healthy capable woman ready to shop.
-I was decked out in my gym clothes with a fancy step counter attached to my wrist.
-I probably even had the glow of a good workout just done.
+With the appearance of a healthy capable woman, decked out in gym clothes and a fancy step counter attached to my wrist.
+I looked ready to shop.
+Most likely I still had the glow of a good workout just done.

 I thought to myself, how many times before had I watched that person park in a handicap place and judged whether it was necessary?
 Have you done the same?